 Now tell them exactly what you want them to do.
 These three steps seem pretty simplistic and it is sometimes easy to dismiss them as too elementary.
 But after 10 years of experimenting with hundreds of thousands of employees, WellSteps considers these three steps to be our marketing commandments.

-Every communication we make with employees is driven by this process.
+Every communication with employees is driven by this process.
 To help you with more examples and more ideas, we made an infographic that you can use and share with others that provides even more detail about how to implement effective marketing steps in your wellness activities.
 You can get it here.

 Put Your Marketing Efforts All Together: Time for a Quiz